-Age: 46 Audit Committee Director since December 2020 Nominating and Governance Committee
+Audit Committee Nominating and Governance Committee

-Jennifer Deason has been the Chairwoman and Chief Executive Officer of Belong Acquisition Corp.
+Jennifer Deason has been the Chairwoman of Belong Acquisition Corp.
 (NASDAQ: BLNG), a special purpose acquisition company (SPAC), since July 2021.
+Ms. Deason also served as the Chief Executive Officer of Belong Acquisition Corp. from July 2021 to May 2022.
 Prior to that, Ms. Deason was the Co-Founder, Chief Financial Officer and Chief Business Officer for the dtx company, a direct-toconsumer (DTC) incubator and investment firm from May 2019 to July 2021.
-From 2016 to 2018, Ms. Deason served as Executive Vice President, Head of Strategy and Business Development for Sotheby's.
-She served as Chief Financial Officer of the Weather Channel from 2014 to 2016 and was an Executive Vice President with Bain Capital from 2008 to 2016.
+From 2016 to 2018.
+Ms. Deason served as Executive Vice President, Head of Strategy and Business Development for Sotheby's.
+She served as Chief Financial Officer of The Weather Channel from 2014 to 2016 and was an Executive Vice President with Bain Capital, LP from 2008 to 2016.
 While at Bain Capital, Ms. Deason served in several interim operating roles such as President, Chief Marketing Officer and Chief Financial Officer and was a board member of several portfolio companies.
 Ms. Deason has served on the board of directors of DHI Group (NYSE: DHX) since July 2016, the board of directors of MasterCraft Boat Holdings, Inc. (NASDAQ: MCFT) since July 2021, and the board of directors of privately-held Margaux Shoes since November 2019.
 She holds a Master of Business Administration from Stanford University and a Bachelor of Arts from Yale University.

 Ms. Deason was chosen to serve on our Board due to her experience with consumer-focused, technology-enabled businesses and her strong background in financial and operating roles, including her experience as a Chief Financial Officer.
-Ms. Deason's role as Chief Executive Officer of Belong Acquisition Corp. is expected to end upon the completion of the SPAC's initial business combination or in January 2023 if the SPAC has not completed an initial business combination.